alignedsolutions/getakka.net/src/docs/persistence/persistence-query.md

 Read journal implementations are available as Community plugins.

 ### Predefined queries
-Akka persistence query comes with a number of query interfaces built in and suggests Journal implementors to implement them according to the semantics described below.
-It is important to notice that while these query types are very common a journal is not obliged to implement all of them - for example because in a given journal such query would be significantly inefficient.
+Akka Persistence Query comes with a number of query interfaces built in and suggests Journal implementors to implement them according to the semantics described below.
+It is important to notice that while these query types are very common a journal is not required to implement all of them - for example because in a given journal such query would be significantly inefficient.

 > **Note**<br>
 Refer to the documentation of the ReadJournal plugin you are using for a specific list of supported query types.
 For example, Journal plugins should document their stream completion strategies.